archywillhe/archy.sh/about.markdown

 ---
-title: Archy Will He
+title:
 ---

-He is the creator of [Æ, an open-source consciousness emulator (意識仿真器)](https://archy.build)
+This is a website that documents the software updates of [Æ, an open-source consciousness emulator (意識仿真器)](https://archy.build).

-grown up in Singapore, currently on his way to [Gelephu Mindfulness City, Bhutan 🇧🇹](https://gmc.bt/)